taocpp/PEGTL/doc/Inputs-and-Parsing.md

 Performing a parsing run requires (at least) the following steps.

-1. The [rules of the grammar](Rules-and-Grammars.md) have to be implemented.
+1. The [grammar](Rules-and-Grammars.md) has to be defined.
-2. An [input](#input-classes) that represents the to-be-parsed data needs to be constructed.
+2. An [input](#input-classes) has to be constructed.
 3. The [parse function](#parse-function) has to be called with the grammar and the input.

 The following steps are also frequently included to do something useful while parsing.

-4. An [action class template](Actions-and-States.md) has to be implemented and also passed to the parse function.
+4. [Actions](Actions-and-States.md) have to be implemented and also passed to the parse function.
-5. One or more [state objects](Actions-and-States.md) are instantiated and also passed to the parse function.
+5. [States](Actions-and-States.md) have to be instantiated and also passed to the parse function.

 More advanced use cases might also pass a control class to the parsing run, or use other functions to start it (the parsing run).